Bohemian Bucharest Markets And Mahallas Small Group Food Walking Tour With A Local Guide

 Confirmation will be received at time of booking

-We can cater to dietary needs, such as vegetarian/vegan and gluten intolerant.
-Please notify us at least 24 hours in advance as to whether you have any allergies or sensitivities
+Please notify at least 24 hours in advance as to whether you have any food allergies, sensitivities, or other dietary needs, such as vegetarian/vegan or gluten intolerant

 - If you cancel within 3 calendar days (72 hours) of the scheduled departure time, the cancellation charge will be 100% of the undiscounted tour price.

 - If you cancel between 4 to 7 Calendar days before scheduled tour departure,the cancellation charge will be 50% of the undiscounted tour price.

 - If you cancel at least 8 calendar days in advance of the scheduled departure time, there is no cancellation fee.
 You will receive Full Refund for the paid amount.